sturobson/a-slightly-bizarre-starting-point/README.md

-# A Slightly Bizarre Starting Point
+# A Slightly Bizarre Perch

 ## A continual work in progress

+(note: this requires a perch licence)

 Okay, so this is just a 'forever in progress' little framework/boilerplate for my own personal consumption.